jspandri/Amortizing-Swap-Pricing-with-CVA-under-a-Multi-Curve-Framework/README.md

 ## Project Overview

-This project focuses on the pricing of amortizing swaps within a multi-curve interest rate framework, including counterparty credit risk adjustments (CVA), model calibration procedures, and numerical valuation techniques.
+This project focuses on pricing an amortizing Interest Rate Swap (IRS) within a multi-curve framework.
+A discounting curve (OIS ESTR) and a pseudo-discounting curve (Euribor3M) are constructed using the “Crab” approach.
+Additionally, we compute the Credit Value Adjustment (CVA) to account for counterparty credit risk.
+To achieve this, two methodologies are implemented: an analytic approach, pricing physical delivery swaptions via the Bachelier model, and a numerical approach.
+The latter employs a parsimonious Multi-Curve Hull-White (MHW) model, a framework that extends the original HW model by introducing just one additional spread parameter γ, which allocates the volatility between the two curves.
+The model is first calibrated by pricing swaptions via a generalized Jamshidian approach.
+Once calibrated, it is implemented on a recombining trinomial tree to numerically price the amortizing swap.

 ## Repository Structure